malramsay64/personal_site/content/post/Machine_Learning_MD.md

 molecules at the beginning of a simulation.
-It is important to note that I have excluded the interface from classification, due to it being constructed by the constraint of the crystal region, and additionally not being well defined as either liquid or crystalline.
+It is important to note that I have excluded the interface from classification, due to it being constructed by the constraint of the crystal region, and additionally the interface is less well defined than either the liquid or crystalline regions.

 A vital component of the development of machine learning algorithms is the feature detection step.